Working at height in Herne Bay

 Service profile across Herne Bay

-Across the historic core of Herne Bay, the typical service mix is eyebolt pull testing to BS EN 795 Type A, abseil anchor six-monthly inspection to BS 8610 where rope access work is active on the facade, and the specification work needed to install new anchors that respect listed-building consent and conservation-area requirements.
-Where remediation is identified at inspection we quote fixed-price and complete the works with the same engineers who carried out the inspection — no subcontracted hand-offs, no scope gaps in the chain.
+Across the historic core of Herne Bay, the typical service mix is eyebolt pull testing to BS EN 795 Type A on the seafront hospitality and retail buildings, abseil anchor six-monthly inspection to BS 8610 where rope access work is active on a facade, and guardrail and mansafe checks on the flatter roofs of the care-home estate and the light-industrial units out at Altira Park.
+Much of the seafront work is corrosion-led, with each anchor reported on its own condition rather than sampled, and any new fixing specified to respect listed-building consent and conservation-area requirements.
+Where remediation is identified at inspection we quote fixed-price and complete the works with the same engineers who carried out the survey — no subcontracted hand-offs, no scope gaps in the chain.
 New install where required is engineered against the building’s structural fixing capacity, certified on completion, and entered into the next 12-month recertification cycle (or six-monthly for davit, abseil, and other higher-consequence systems).

 Travel, scheduling, and responsiveness